7 Best Health Insurance Plans for Retirees and Seniors

 Medicare Advantage plans work like traditional health insurance plans.
 You'll need to use an in-network doctor or hospital to get the cheapest rates on medical care.
 Plans also have copays that you pay for each medical service, a deductible and an out-of-pocket maximum.

-AARP/UnitedHealthcare has the best combination of affordability, coverage and quality.
-The company also sells plans nationwide, except in Alaska.
+AARP/UnitedHealthcare has the best combination of affordability, coverage and quality for seniors.
+The company also sells plans in every state, except Alaska, South Dakota and Vermont.
 This overall strong performance makes it the best Medicare Advantage company.
+You do not need an AARP membership to buy Medicare Advantage or Medicare Part D (prescription drug coverage) plans through AARP/UnitedHealthcare.

 Bundled Medicare Advantage plans are sold by private insurance companies.
 Most people can get Medicare Advantage plans starting at $0 per month.
-The average cost of Medicare Advantage is $28 per month for plans with prescription drug coverage.
-Remember to check that your doctor is in the plan's network before signing up.
+The average cost of Medicare Advantage is $27 per month for plans with prescription drug coverage.
+Before you sign up, it's a good idea to make a list of your regular doctors and check to make sure they're in the plan's network.

 • Affordable plans: AARP/UnitedHealthcare offers many cheap plans that deliver a good value on medical benefits.
-In many areas, AARP/UnitedHealthcare also has free Medicare Advantage plans.
-This means you're only responsible for paying $185 per month for Medicare Part B.
+Most people can also get free Medicare Advantage plans from AARP/UnitedHealthcare.
+This means you're only responsible for paying $203 per month for Medicare Part B.

-• Popular and widely available: AARP/UnitedHealthcare sells Medicare Advantage plans in every state but Alaska.
-AARP/UnitedHealthcare sells 29% of all Medicare Advantage plans, making it the most popular Medicare Advantage company nationwide.
+• Popular and widely available: AARP/UnitedHealthcare sells Medicare Advantage plans in every state but Alaska, South Dakota and Vermont.
+The company offers coverage in roughly four out of five counties in America.
+AARP/UnitedHealthcare sells a little less than one-third of all Medicare Advantage plans, making it the most popular Medicare Advantage company nationwide.

-• Customer satisfaction depends on where you live: AARP/UnitedHealthcare has strong customer service ratings in Florida, Georgia, Illinois, New York, North Carolina and Texas, according to a recent study by J.D.
+• Customer satisfaction depends on where you live: AARP/UnitedHealthcare has strong customer service ratings in Florida, Georgia, Illinois, North Carolina and Texas, according to a recent study by J.D.
 Power.
-But, the company has below-average ratings in California, Ohio and Pennsylvania.
+But, the company has below-average ratings in California, Florida, Michigan, New York, Ohio and Pennsylvania.

 Want more options?
 Look into the best Medicare Advantage plans.